LilFroggy/BingoHelper-Guide-Creation-Process/globalStepProperties/waypoint.md

         },
         { // waypoint #2
-            "text": "Wheat", // name of waypoint #2 "position": [ // array with location for waypoint #2
+            "text": "Wheat", // name of waypoint #2 "position": [ // location array for waypoint #2
                 47, // x-coordinate for waypoint #2
                 71, // y-coordinate for waypoint #2
                 -137 // z-coordinate for waypoint #2